 Perform stretching exercises for a pectoral tear to help scar tissue align properly and increase the flexibility of your injured muscle.
 Stretches are classified as passive or active.
 In passive stretches, you relax as the weight of your body, an ankle weight or the weight of someone pushing on you stretches your pectorals.
 Active stretches are those you actually do by physically pulling or pushing on your body to stretch your pecs.

 Passive stretches are done only one time per session, but are held for up to 15 consecutive minutes.
 Begin passive stretches with only a few minutes, increasing the duration by five minutes during subsequent sessions.
 Perform active stretches for two to four repetitions per stretching session.
 Hold each active stretch for 15 to 30 seconds.

 Chest Muscle Strain Stretch

 Moving your arm away from your chest stretches your pectoral muscles.
-To perform a passive stretch, simply lie flat on your back, then raise the arm with the injured muscle above your head so it is in a straight line with your body.
+To perform a passive chest muscle strain stretch, simply lie flat on your back; then raise the arm with the injured muscle above your head so it is in a straight line with your body.
 For an active stretch, stand near the hinge of a doorway.
 Grasp the hinge using the arm of your injured muscle.
 Rotate your hips away from the hinge, stretching your recovering pectoral muscle.

 Chest Presses and Chest Flies

-Place a cold pack over your pecs after each rehab session of exercises to reduce new swelling that may result from your routine, enhancing your recovery.
+Place a cold pack over your pecs after each rehab session of exercises to reduce swelling and inflammation that may result from your routine.
 Keep the ice pack on the area for 15 minutes.